Gua Musang District

 Gua Musang (Kelantanese: Guo Musey) is a town, district and parliamentary constituency in southern Kelantan, Malaysia.
 It is the largest district in Kelantan.
 Gua Musang is administered by the Gua Musang District Council.
 Gua Musang district is bordered by the state of Pahang to the south, Terengganu to the east, Perak to the west and the Kelantanese districts of Kuala Krai and Jeli to the north.
 It is a small railway town about 140 km south of state capital Kota Bharu.
 Gua Musang is represented by Mohd Azizi Abu Naim in the Dewan Rakyat.
 The town lies on the KTM East Coast Line, from Tumpat, near the border with Thailand, to Gemas, Negeri Sembilan.
-Gua Musang also famous because of Malay horror film Pontianak Dari Gua Musang.

 The Lojing Autonomous Sub-District (Jajahan Kecil Lojing) is in the western part of Gua Musang constituency.